Typhoon Cobra: Rescue efforts

 The fleet was scattered by the storm.
-One ship, the destroyer escort Tabberer, encountered and rescued a survivor from the Hull while itself desperately fighting the typhoon.
+One ship, destroyer escort Tabberer, encountered and rescued a survivor from the Hull in the midst of the typhoon.
 This was the first survivor from any of the capsized destroyers to be picked up.
 Shortly thereafter, many more survivors were picked up, in groups or in isolation.
-Tabberer's skipper – Lieutenant Commander Henry Lee Plage – directed that the ship, despite its own dire condition, begin boxed searches to look for more survivors.

-Tabberer eventually rescued 55 survivors in a 51-hour search, despite repeated orders from Admiral Halsey to return all ships to port in Ulithi.
+Tabberer's skipper, Lieutenant Commander Henry Lee Plage, directed that the ship, despite its own dire condition, begin boxed searches to look for more survivors.
+Tabberer rescued 55 survivors in a 51-hour search, despite repeated orders from Halsey to return all ships to port in Ulithi.
 She picked up 41 men from Hull and 14 from Spence before finally returning to Ulithi after being directly relieved from the search by two destroyer escorts.

 After the fleet had regrouped (without Tabberer), ships and aircraft conducted search-and-rescue missions.
 The destroyer Brown rescued the only survivors from Monaghan, six in total.
 She additionally rescued 13 sailors from Hull.
-Eighteen other survivors from Hull and Spence were rescued over the three days following Typhoon Cobra by other ships of the 3rd Fleet.
+Eighteen other survivors from Hull and Spence were rescued over the three days following Typhoon Cobra by other ships of the third Fleet.
 The destroyer USS The Sullivans (DD-537) emerged from the storm undamaged and began looking for survivors before returning to Ulithi on Christmas Eve.
 In all, 93 men were rescued of the over 800 men presumed missing in the three ships, and two others who had been swept overboard from the escort carrier Anzio.

-Despite disobeying fleet orders, Plage was awarded the Legion of Merit by Admiral Halsey, and Tabberers crew was awarded Navy Unit Commendation ribbons (the first ever awarded).
+Despite disobeying fleet orders, Plage was awarded the Legion of Merit by Halsey, and Tabberers crew was awarded Navy Unit Commendation ribbons (the first ever awarded).

 Aftermath

 While conducting refueling operations off the Philippines, the Third Fleet remained on station rather than breaking up and seeking shelter from the storm.
 This led to a severe loss of men, ships, and aircraft.
-A Court of Inquiry was convened on board the USS Cascade at the naval base at Ulithi, in the Caroline Islands, with Admiral Nimitz, CINCPAC, in attendance at the court.
-Forty-three-year-old Captain Herbert K. Gates was the judge advocate for the court.
-The court found that though Halsey had committed an "error of judgement" in sailing the Third Fleet into the heart of the typhoon, it stopped short of unambiguously recommending sanction.
+A Court of Inquiry was convened on board the USS Cascade at the naval base at Ulithi, with Admiral Nimitz, CINCPAC, in attendance at the court.
+Captain Herbert K. Gates was the judge advocate for the court.
+Although the court found that Halsey had committed an "error of judgement" in sailing the Third Fleet into the heart of the typhoon, it stopped short of unambiguously recommending sanction.
 In January 1945, Halsey passed command of the Third Fleet to Admiral Raymond A. Spruance.

-This typhoon led to the establishment of weather infrastructure of the U.S. Navy, which eventually became the Joint Typhoon Warning Center.
+This typhoon prompted the U.S. Navy to establish weather-monitoring infrastructure, which eventually became the Joint Typhoon Warning Center.

-In popular culture

-A typhoon plays an important role in Herman Wouk's novel The Caine Mutiny, which is thought to be based on the author's own experience surviving Typhoon Ida on the USS Southard at Okinawa.
+The typhoon plays a central part in Herman Wouk's The Caine Mutiny.